Detailed Estimates of HouseMaster Franchise Costs Based on Item 7 (Estimated Initial Investment) of HouseMaster’s 2020 Franchise Disclosure Document

 - This estimate is for a direct mail, email, and field marketing campaign conducted within the first 3 months of operation.

-- This estimate covers business operating costs, including rent, payroll, call center fees, office management and accounting software, costs associated with meeting licensing requirements, overhead, transportation, advertising, internet access fees, and administrative expenses.
+- This estimate covers business operating costs, including rent, payroll, office management and accounting software, costs associated with meeting licensing requirements, overhead, transportation, advertising, internet access fees, and administrative expenses.